samRiley04/weather/README.md

 crontab runs the weather.py script each hour.
 Logs a dump of the output into a log file at /tmp/weather.log

+HARDWARE REPAIRED 29/09/20
+Wires finally snapped off after all that abuse of being crushed under windows and between doors.
+Resoldered and seems to work.

+BME280 -> Arduino wiring for future reference:
+VIN -> 5v
+GND -> GND
+SCK -> A5
+SDI -> A4

 DEBUGGED 28/08/19
 Had multiple lines a day that would either record no data, or miss the first temperature value and put it in air pressure, then put air pressure in humidity etc. For 27/08, only one row had correct formatting and all values.